 In 2020, restaurant owners know they must be efficient and spend as little effort and money on tracking employee working time and on employee scheduling, that’s where software solutions like Connecteam come in.
-Connecteam is the perfect solution for employee time tracking and scheduling thanks to its simple-to-use platform and super affordable pricing of just $39/month for up to 200 users, or you can use the free plan.
+Connecteam is the perfect solution for employee time tracking and scheduling thanks to its simple-to-use platform and super affordable pricing of just $39/month, or you can use the free plan.

 Track and manage your employees work hours with a time clock that’s easy to use, easy implement and packs everything you need to avoid buddy-punching and time theft, improve time management, comply with labor law and make payroll processes faster and more efficient; tags and shift attachments; automated breaks; overtime and double time; automated push notifications and reminders, and more.

 Manage your employees’ everyday jobs and shifts by easily creating single, multiple or team shifts with calendar view and drag & drop options.
 Use our GPS status updates for visual job progress, and easily include the location for quick navigation, notes with free text description and file attachments of any kind for employee collaboration, so employees are always on top of their daily duties.

 By being prepared, knowing all the rules and regulations and utilizing the best software, you’ll get your restaurant payroll done right every time.